 Kingdom of Heaven: Ridley Scott’s Historical Epic Starring Orlando Bloom

-The coming-of-age that describes Balian, the hero of Ridley Scott’s historical epic “Kingdom of Heaven,” also applies to the actor who plays him, British heartthrob Orlando Bloom, who for the first time in his post “Lord of the Rings” career, plays the lead and almost (but not quite) succeeds in carrying the film on his shoulders.
+The coming-of-age that describes Balian, the hero of Ridley Scott’s historical epic “Kingdom of Heaven,” also applies to the actor who plays him, British heartthrob Orlando Bloom.

-The burning question in Hollywood, Is Bloom a certifiable star who carries a picture on his own, can’t be answered definitively based on his lead here.
+The burning question, Is Bloom a certifiable star who carries a picture on his own, can’t be answered definitively based on his lead here.
 Bloom is more convincing in the first part, but he remains too bland in the second, a problem exacerbated by being surrounded with colorful secondary characters, played by a skillful and experienced ensemble: Jeremy irons, Edward Norton, Brendan Gleeson.
 Bloom is particularly weak and unheroic, when he has to deliver an inspirational speech to his men before a fateful battle, with the kind of speech that has become a clich in war epics.

-To avoid a major stir, since it’s dealing with religious and cultural clashes, timely issue in terms of the longstanding Middle east conflict (and the status of Jerusalem as a City) and the current war in Iraq, “Kingdom of Heaven” takes a rather safe, middle-of the road strategy that goes out of its way to present a balanced view of both Muslims and Christians; for the sake of authenticity, Scott has cast the Muslim roles with Muslim actors.
-But the effort to steer clear of controversy results in a film whose religious politics are diffuse and simplistic.
+To avoid controversy, since it’s dealing with religious and cultural clashes, timely issue in terms of the longstanding Middle east conflict (and the status of Jerusalem as a City) and the current war in Iraq, “Kingdom of Heaven” takes a rather safe, middle-of the road strategy that goes out of its way to present a balanced view of both Muslims and Christians.

-“Kingdom of Heaven” is the latest addition to the sand-and-sandals genre, launched by Scott’s “Gladiator” five years ago, but with few items to rave about.
 “Troy,” “King Arthur,” and “Alexander” were all artistic and commercial disappointments stateside, though “Troy” performed better internationally.
-Are we seeing too many historical films Or are they simply not good enough
+Are we seeing too many historical films?
+Or are they simply not good enough

 Though set in different historical eras and telling different stories “Gladiator” and “Kingdom of Heaven” share several things in common.
 In both films, the hero has lost his family and faith and needs to come to terms with a new personal and political reality.
 By now, it’s clear that, as an auteur, Scott favors a particular archetypal hero.
 It’s usually an ordinary though gifted man, caught up in great events, who through hardship or tragedy emerges as a real hero, like Maximus, the up-from-the-ranks Roman general turned rebel in “Gladiator.”